Cars · Resale guide

 Common Scams to Watch For (India 2026)

-Fake Service Records: Some sellers forge service stamps or provide incomplete records.
-Always call the authorized Maruti Suzuki service center with the car’s VIN (Vehicle Identification Number) to cross-verify the service history.
-A genuine service history is crucial for a used car.
+Fake Service Records: Sellers sometimes forge service stamps or create fake digital records to show a clean history.
+Always call the authorized Maruti Suzuki service center directly with the car’s VIN (Vehicle Identification Number) and verify the entire service history they have on file.

-Chassis or Engine Number Tampering: This indicates a potentially stolen vehicle or one rebuilt from scrap.
-The chassis and engine numbers must match the RC book exactly and show no signs of grinding, welding, or re-stamping.
-Verify these against the Parivahan app as well.
+Chassis or Engine Number Tampering: This is rare but indicates a stolen vehicle or one restored from scrap.
+Always physically verify that both the chassis and engine numbers on the car match the RC book and the Parivahan records exactly.
+Any signs of grinding, welding, or re-stamping are critical red flags.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Grand Vitara Resale